myhumm/humm-api-meteor-example/README.md

 ## Installation

-This an exmaple meteor project,[Get started with Meteor](https://www.meteor.com/install) you can find instructions on how to install it.
+This an exmaple meteor project, [Get started with Meteor](https://www.meteor.com/install) you can find instructions on how to install it and get started.

 ## Running the examples